oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 type: conversion
 ---

 In a previous article, we learned [how to host a serverless .NET application using AWS Lambda](/blog/2020/06/08/serverless-lambda-functions-csharp).
 We talked about the history of serverless and how companies are using these types of technology to simplify delivering APIs and functionality faster than traditional methods.
-Some problems will arise in this type of application when you need more capability than your standard HTTP requests like GET, POST, PUT, DELETE, etc. Web Sockets is a great example of this.
+Some problems will arise in this type of application when you need more capability than standard HTTP requests like GET, POST, PUT, DELETE, etc. Web Sockets is a great example of this.

 {% include toc.md %}

-## Understanding Containers vs. Virtual Machines
+## Understanding containers vs. virtual machines

-Around 2013, [Docker](https://www.docker.com/) was released, beginning a shift in how we think about hosting applications and managing infrastructure.
-Infrastructure teams and operations have been leveraging Virtual Machines with great success for decades, so you may be tempted to think, "isn't this just a virtual machine?"
+In 2013, [Docker](https://www.docker.com/) was released, beginning a shift in how we think about hosting applications and managing infrastructure.
+Infrastructure teams and operations had been leveraging *virtual machines* with great success for decades, so you may be tempted to think, "isn't this just a virtual machine?"
 In spirit, yes; in application, no.

-To talk about containers, we have to talk about Virtual Machines.
-A virtual machine (VM) is a virtual representation of a computer all the way from its boot process to loading an entire operating system.
-This provides a lot of flexibility because you gain fine-grained control over an entire virtual computer, but it brings all the pitfalls of a whole computer as well.
+To talk about containers, we have to talk about virtual machines.
+A virtual machine (VM) is a virtual representation of a computer, all the way from its boot process to loading an entire operating system (OS).
+This provides a lot of flexibility.
+You gain fine-grained control over an entire virtual computer, as well as all the pitfalls of a whole computer.
 The operating system has to be maintained, patched, and updated; disks have to be managed, and all manner of operational overhead goes into their care and feeding.
-Notably, VMs are also huge because an entire OS has to go on them.
+Notably, VMs are huge because an entire OS has to go on them.
 So when you start a VM, you have to go through the entire boot sequence of a traditional computer.

-These are the three problem areas that containers hope to solve; Ease of management, size, and speed to start.
-There are others, but for simplicity, we will focus on those three as I feel (IMHO) they are the most relevant to business processes.
-Containers differ from a traditional virtual machine in one significant way.
-They do not have an actual Operating System.
-This may come as a surprise to you, even if you might have dabbled with containers before.
-Containers instead have an abstraction of an operating system that provides hooks into the host operating system using standards and conventions supplied by the container system.
+There are three major problem areas that containers hope to solve: ease of management, size, and speed to start.
+There are others, but for simplicity, I will focus on those that are the most relevant to business processes.
+Containers differ from traditional virtual machines in one significant way.
+They do not have an actual OS.
+This may come as a surprise to you, even if you've dabbled in containers before.
+Instead, containers rely on an abstraction of an operating system that provides hooks into the host OS using standards and conventions supplied by the container system.

 Docker is the de facto container standard for all practical purposes, but other container technologies do exist.
 The notion of a standardized container comes from the shipping industry.
 In shipping, there was no standardization, which made transport difficult because you had to figure out how to hold each item on a boat, train, or truck.
-Containers provided a standard format for moving goods "you can put whatever you want inside the container so long as it conforms to a standard set of dimensions and can be opened and bolted down in a uniform way."
+Containers provided a standard format for moving goods: "You can put whatever you want inside the container so long as it conforms to a standard set of dimensions and can be opened and bolted down in a uniform way."
 This simplified the logistical process of moving real-world items.
 In this same way, standardizing the way a software container interacts with its host OS to delegate the responsibility for executing tasks simplifies management of the most crucial part, the application.

-## Hosting Containers with AWS ECS Fargate
+## Hosting containers with AWS ECS Fargate

 Now that we have a better idea of what makes a container different from a virtual machine, how does this solve our three problems?

-First, it makes management easier by letting us write build scripts to create a stable, repeatable representation of the host needed to do the body of work needed by the application.
-Second, since an OS ultimately hosts the container, that OS can enforce company policy and security policies, so at worst, any container can only do at most that much.
-For example, if the host OS only allows traffic inbound from a specific subnet and port, the container cannot override that as it is ultimately bound by the host OS's networking rules.
+First, containers make management easier by letting us write build scripts to create a stable, repeatable representation of the host.
+This is needed to do the body of work required by the application.
+Second, since an OS ultimately hosts the container, that OS can enforce company and security policies.
+In the worst case, this would be the most a given container could do.
+For example, if the host OS only allows traffic inbound from a specific subnet and port, the container cannot override this restriction.
+The container is ultimately bound by the host OS's networking rules.

 This kind of management reliability continues into data management, memory management, and any other policies that need to be enforced.
-This ultimately creates a great deal of business agility as operations can reliably open the doors to developers knowing that they have some established rails.
-As for size, without the need for a whole OS, your container images are often only a few MB, vs. many GB.
-On the topic of speed, since there isn't a complete boot cycle, the container can effectively start up as fast as the hosted application can start.
+Ultimately, the result here is business agility.
+Operations can open the doors to developers knowing that established guide rails are in place.
+As for size–our second key problem area–since you no longer need a whole OS, container images are often as small as a few MB vs. many GB.
+On the topic of speed–our third key problem area–since there isn't a complete boot cycle, the container can effectively start up as fast as the hosted application.

-The difficulty with containers moves further up the abstraction chain (as is the style of such things) than with Virtual Machines.
+The difficulty with containers moves further up the abstraction chain (as is the style of such things) than virtual machines.
 The challenge comes down to networking and managing container images across many resources so that you can treat a set of computing as one homogeneous unit.
-Fortunately, there are many solutions for this with products like Kubernetes, OpenShift, Mesos, Nomad, and others.
-But with this, you are ultimately back to having to manage a fleet of computers along with all the management overhead that goes along with it.
+Fortunately, products like Kubernetes, OpenShift, Mesos, Nomad, and others can help you solve these challenges.
+However, you are ultimately back to managing a fleet of computers along with the associated management overhead.

 This is the sweet spot of AWS Elastic Container Service (ECS) Fargate.
-Fargate gives you networking abstractions across a virtual network known as a VPC (Virtual Private Cloud).
+Fargate gives you networking abstractions across a virtual network known as a VPC (virtual private cloud).
 This network abstraction is built right into the heart of AWS and is well vetted for any type of workload, including high-security government workloads.
 Fargate takes this a step further by abstracting away the machine management.
 You can set up traditional clusters and manage your machines if you want, but leveraging Fargate simplifies one more part of your process.
-Ultimately our goal with using cloud vendors in the first place is to let them be good at infrastructure management so we can be good at managing our business.
+Ultimately the goal with using cloud vendors is to let them handle the infrastructure management so we can focus on managing our business.

-Time to jump into it and try it out using .NET containers with AWS Fargate!
+Time to jump in and try out .NET containers with AWS Fargate!

 **What you will need to get started**